aymanizz/smalld-click/README.md

 ### Patched functionality

 You can use `click.echo`, and `click.prompt` directly to send/wait for messages.

-However, hidden prompts are not supported yet and shouldn't be used.
+prompts that are hidden, using `hide_input=True`, are sent to the user DM, and cause the conversation to continue there.

 Note that, echo and prompt will send a message in the same channel as the message that triggered the command invocation.